Zambezi Sands River Camp

 There are two very distinct seasons at the Victoria Falls, the wet/flood season and the dry season.
 These seasons do not reflect the quantity of rain, rather reflect the volume of flow of the Zambezi River.
 From around March through to July the river surges in size as the rainfall in Angola and Zambia from months before swells the current.
 The falls are at their most dramatic at this time of year with huge columns of spray.
 The nights are cold and the days warm at this time of year.
 From around September to January the water levels drop, the falls are more accessible and views are clearer as the flow can drop in volume by 90%.
 It is worth noting that the rains come from late October through to February, this combined with high heat, 40 celcius or more, in October and November, causes high levels of humidity.

-Call us on to start planning your holiday to Zambezi Sands River Camp or take a look at our itineraries to Victoria Falls
+To start planning your holiday to Zambezi Sands River Camp

 Zambezi Sands is one of just a handful of lodges set within the Zambezi National Park.
 On the Zimbabwean bank of the Mighty Zambezi, an hour upstream from the Victoria Falls, guests will enjoy an exclusive safari experience from a luxury tented camp.

 The newly completed Zambezi Sands offers guests to this area of Zimbabwe the opportunity to combine an experience at the Victoria Falls with an exclusive safari on the bank of the Zambezi River.

 At just over an hour from Victoria Falls town to Zambezi Sands, you'll be within easy access of the famous falls with their wealth of activity, but set away from the hustle and bustle surrounding the waterfall.

 With just eight luxury tented suites, each enjoying a private deck and plunge pool, Zambezi Sands offers visitors a luxury tented option in a prime location.